svipas/prettier-vscode/README.md

 - `""` - Automatically infers the parser from the input file path.
 - `"babel"` - Via `@babel/parser` named `babylon` until v1.16.0
 - `"babel-flow"` - Same as `babel` but enables Flow parsing explicitly to avoid ambiguity.
 First available in v1.16.0
+- `"babel-ts"` - Similar to `typescript` but uses Babel and its TypeScript plugin.
+First available in v2.0.0
 - `"flow"` - Via `flow-parser`
 - `"typescript"` - Via `@typescript-eslint/typescript-estree`.
 First available in v1.4.0
 - `"css"` - Via `postcss-scss` and `postcss-less`, autodetects which to use.
 First available in v1.7.1